Persdre/EX-Graph/README.md

 We suppose that you have downloaded the datasets to the corresponding task's folders.
 Then, you can use the following command to load the data in the pkl format.

-e.g. For Ethereum link prediction task, you have downloaded Ethereum Graph with Twitter features in the folder.
+e.g. For Ethereum link prediction task, you have downloaded Ethereum Graph with X features in the folder.
 Then you can use the following command to load the dataset

 ```
 import dgl
 import pickle as pkl
-with open('ethereum_graph_with_twitter_features.pkl', 'rb') as f:
+with open('ethereum_graph_with_X_features.pkl', 'rb') as f:
-    ethereum_graph_with_twitter_features = pkl.load(f)
+    ethereum_graph_with_X_features = pkl.load(f)
 ```